 400.464, F.S.: Home health agencies to be licensed;—(2) If the licensed home health agency operates related offices, each related office outside the county where the main office is located must be separately licensed.

-Sharing of HCAF information between a member and prospective member agency is prohibited.
+Sharing of HCAF information between a member and a prospective member agency is prohibited.

 A management company is eligible for Associate membership.
 Associate members are asked not to share HCAF information with any prospective member agencies they manage.
-They are encouraged to join all the provider agencies they manage prior to becoming an Associate member.
+They are encouraged to join all the provider agencies they manage before becoming an Associate member.